Overview

 Town of Ajax

-A wetland restoration project (covering approximately 7 acres) in the Carruthers Creek watershed by removing past land alterations (tile drainage and ditching) and re-grading the land to create wetland pockets and hold water on the landscape to support wetland habitat.
+A wetland restoration project (covering approximately 7 acres) in the Carruthers Creek watershed removing past land alterations (tile drainage and ditching) and re-grading the land to create wetland pockets and hold water on the landscape to support wetland habitat.

 Township of Seguin